panoply/syncify/readme.md

 #### Credentials

-Store credential are stored within a dotenv file.
-You will need to create a [private app](https://help.shopify.com/en/manual/apps/private-apps) in your store to obtain an API Key and Password.
-Credentials can be expressed in either upper or lowercase.
-Your store credentials **must** begin with the store name following an underscore.
-For example, a store with a _myshopify_ domain of `sissel.myshopify.com` has a store name value of `sissel` so credentials would start with `sissel`.
-For the sake of brevity, this is how you would define the api key and password to that store within the `.env` file:
+Store credential are stored within a `dotenv` file.
+You will need to create a [private app](https://help.shopify.com/en/manual/apps/private-apps) in your store to obtain an API Key and Password, also provide read and write access to themes and metafields.
+Store credentials can be expressed in either upper or lowercase in the `.env` file.
+Your store credentials **must** begin with the store name following an underscore character.
+For example, a store with a _myshopify_ domain of `sissel.myshopify.com` has a store name value of `sissel` so credentials would start with `sissel` - For the sake of brevity, this is how you would define the api key and password to such a store within the `.env` file:

 ```env
 sissel_api_key = 'abcdefghijklmnopqrstuvwz'
 sissel_password = 'abcdefghijklmnopqrstuvwz'
 ```

-You can also express this in uppercase, eg:
+As aforementioned, you can also express this in uppercase, eg:

 ```env
 SISSEL_API_KEY = 'abcdefghijklmnopqrstuvwz'
 SISSEL_PASSWORD = 'abcdefghijklmnopqrstuvwz'
 ```

-Refer to the `.env.example` file in this repository for an example and please remember to never commit a `.env` to a public repository.
+Refer to the `.env.example` file in this repository for an example and please remember to never commit the `.env` to a public repository.

 > If you are syncing to multiple storefronts just follow this pattern for each store.